surfer190/fixes/docs/bitcoin/grokking-bitcoin-notes.md

 Bitcoin is sometimes compared to the internet.
 Imagine someone creating a new internet using a different protocol.
 By using that protocol you are no longer connected to the internet.
 The strength of the internet arises from everyone using it.

 > Imagine someone coming up with a different internet (using a different protocol but no superior technology).
 No one would use it.
-The current internet is the chosen one and so heavily adopted - that only new technology is intergrated with it.
-For example IPv6 integrates with IPv4 seemlessly.
+The current internet is the chosen one and so heavily adopted - that only new technology is integrated with it.
+For example IPv6 integrates with IPv4 seamlessly.

 _network effect_ people tend to go where other people are